Student Records (Registrar / Admin Needs)Tuition Waivers and Exemptions

 - Students are responsible for paying any charges not covered by the Tuition must be paid, or arrangements must be made, by the posted fee payment deadline.
 Students who have an outstanding balance will be given a Financial Hold, which will stop future registration.
 These students may not be able to register for classes for the next semester or future semesters, nor will they receive grades, transcripts, diplomas, or obtain access to TCC services, including health and recreation services, and other services provided for paying students.

 This waiver is for any student who lacks a fixed, regular, and adequate nighttime residence, or whose primary nighttime residence is a public or private shelter designed to provide temporary residence for individuals intended to be institutionalized, or a public or private place not designed for, or ordinarily used as, a regular sleeping accommodation for human beings.
 (Florida Statute 1009.25(2)(f)).
 This waiver covers tuition and all additional in-state fees, including lab, material and supply fees, and auxiliary fees, at Tallahassee Community College and applies to credit hour courses, including college prep, and clock hour PSAV courses.
 A letter must accompany this waiver from a local public or private shelter each semester.
 Faxes are not accepted.
-Waivers will not be accepted prior to seven days before the beginning of a semester.
+Waivers will not be accepted prior to seven days before the fee payment deadline.
 Contact information should be included on this application in case there are questions that arise during processing.